CartoDB/mobile-sdk/doc/custom_offline_data.md

 MapPos max = projection.fromWgs84(new MapPos(-76.94, 38.93));
 MapBounds bounds = new MapBounds(min, max);

-// This source can be anything, even aero picture etc,
+// This source can be anything, even aero picture etc.,
-// just using the most basic variant for this example HTTPTileDataSource source = new HTTPTileDataSource(0, 24, url);
+// using the most basic variant for this example HTTPTileDataSource source = new HTTPTileDataSource(0, 24, url);
 PersistentCacheTileDataSource cache = new PersistentCacheTileDataSource(source, path);